curl/everything-curl/libcurl-tlsoptions.md

 version of the protocol when specifying a URL and then ask curl to enable TLS with the `CURLOPT_USE_SSL` option.

-This option allows a client to let curl continue if it can't upgrade to TLS, but that's not a recommend path to walk as then you might be using an insecure protocol without properly noticing.
+This option allows a client to let curl continue if it cannot upgrade to TLS, but that's not a recommend path to walk as then you might be using an insecure protocol without properly noticing.